Roving Canal Traders Association

 For RCTA members, there’s a specific RCTA Members Facebook Page – just ask to join, and once your details have been verified, you will be accepted.

-1) To improve trading conditions and opportunities for all licensed traders through negotiations with CRT.
+- improve trading conditions and opportunities for all licensed traders through negotiations with CRT

-2) To raise public awareness of traders and our waterways in general.
+- raise public awareness of traders, and our waterways in general

-3) To help and support potential, and existing, licensed traders throughout the waterways.
+- help and support potential, and existing, licensed Roving Canal Traders throughout the waterways.

 There are a growing number of traders on the canals selling an increasingly eclectic range of handmade goods and giftware, and a diverse range of products.
 To read more about individual traders, visit our ‘Traders’ Directory’ and be amazed!